saphirasnow/NeuralNet/README.md

 # NeuralNet
 A test neural network made to differentiate between crosses and circles.
+WriteImages generates the images the net is made to deal with.